macaw-cad/react-thingy/documentation/HypernovaComponentServer.md

 * ```BuildockerImage.bat (development|production)``` - builds the ```hypernovacomponentserver:1.0.0``` image.
 There are two types of images that can be built:
   * ```BuildockerImage.bat development``` is a fast build of the image that can be used to run locally
   * ```BuildockerImage.bat production``` is a (slower) build of the image that can be used to deploy to an Azure Linux Web App.
-This image contains an SSH server that makes t possible to connect from the Azure Web App UI over Web SSH to the running container.
+This image contains an SSH server that makes it possible to connect from the Azure Web App UI over Web SSH to the running container.

   Note 1: by default a production build is done.